This blog may contain affiliate links. Read our disclosure policy for more info.

 Don’t have time to read the full article?

-Our personal FAVORITE activity in Medellin is this food tour!
-You’ll enjoy plenty of delicious local food on this private tour.
-Check out the incredible reviews and book it here!
+Our personal FAVORITE activity in Medellin is this private food tour!
+You’ll visit the best spots around the city to try a variety of delicious local foods and drinks.

 Tip: Reserve this tour early to guarantee your spot – it will book up!